Scoring an Early Boarding Time on Royal Caribbean

 Royal Caribbean Port Arrival Time Blocks

+It’s important to note that these times that you choose during online check-in are only port arrival times.
 These are not the times you actually board the ship.
 However, the earlier your arrival time, the sooner you are usually able to embark on the ship.

-There are a few tricks to scoring early arrival times if you are eager to be one of the first passengers on the ship.
-First, we recommend choosing your port arrival time before completing anything else during online check in.
+There are a few tricks to scoring early arrival times if you are eager to be one of the first passengers on the ship:

-Since the online check-in time usually opens up at midnight (EST) 45 days before your cruise, you’ll want to login at this time.
-You will then go straight to the section on choosing your arrival time and pick the one you want.
+Since the online check-in time usually opens up at midnight (in the time zone of your departure port) 45 days before your cruise, you’ll want to login at this time.
+It’s not always easy to stay up until midnight, but it’s worth it to snag a great time slot!

-You can then save this information and complete the rest of the check-in process at a later date.
 A second way to grab an early port arrival time is by purchasing The Key.
 Guests who pay for this upgraded status typically receive priority access upon arrival on embarkation day.

 Another tip for securing an early arrival time is to book a suite.
 One of the Royal Caribbean suite perks is that suite guests are permitted to enter the terminal one hour before their official port arrival time.